kekavc24/magical_version_bump/README.md

 ```

 ## Known Caveats
-* Cannot bump prerelease or custom build numbers.
+* This tool cannot bump custom prerelease or build numbers.
 Consider using `set-prerelease` or `set-build` as a work around.

 If you notice any more issues, please do raise them.
 Hope you like the package!